 18. Don’t read, eat, or work in bed.
 Admittedly, this is not always possible, as seating can be limited in a hotel room.
 But try not to use your bed to do anything but sleep.

 19. Don’t eat a humongous dinner late at night.
 A belly that’s churning away digesting a big meal interferes with your ability to sleep soundly.

 20. Ready a small nightcap.
-Nearly a quarter of all respondents to a recentpoll say a glass of wine before bed helps ensure a good night’s sleep at a hotel.
-Too much alcohol can inhibit sleep, though, so keep it moderate.
+A glass of wine before bed helps ensure a good night’s sleep at a hotel, but too much alcohol can inhibit sleep also, so keep it moderate.

 21. Sip tea.
 A small cup of chamomile tea or other warm, non-caffeinated beverage can induce sleep.
-Don’t drink too big a mug, though, else you’ll get up in the middle of the night to use the bathroom.
+Don’t drink too much though, or else you’ll get up in the middle of the night to use the bathroom.

 Just Before Bed

 24. Hang the “do not disturb” sign on the outside doorknob.
 This is especially important if you’re planning to sleep in.
 Some housekeepers start their service at 8 a.m. or earlier.
 If your room doesn’t have a “do not disturb” sign, request one from the front desk.